saurabhsinha/jquery-popup-box/README.md

 # jQuery PopBox

-jQuery PopBox is a simple balloon UI element inspired by 37Signals Highrise CRM.
+jQuery PopBox is a simple balloon UI element.

 # Usage
 jQuery PopBox requires a specific HTML structure in order to work.
 There is also a small stylesheet that can be used. jQuery is a dependency.